sphildreth/melodee/README.md

   * Manage configuration values.

 ## Features
-* Process inbound music to prepare for adding to library.
+* Process inbound music to prepare for adding to storage library.
   * Convert media to standard format.
   * Apply regex based rules for editing metadata.
   * Does configuration driven magic